 Is that a problem?

 At Conversion.com, our consultants manage 3–5 clients in total.
-We feel that limit is essential to deliver an effective strategy for optimisation.
+We feel that limit is essential to deliver an effective strategy for optimization.

-Ultimately, it reflects our belief that conversion optimisation can and should be integral to how a company operates and markets itself – and that takes time.
+Ultimately, it reflects our belief that conversion optimization can and should be integral to how a company operates and markets itself – and that takes time.

-Conversion optimisation should let you answer questions about your commercial, product and marketing strategy:
+Conversion optimization should let you answer questions about your commercial, product and marketing strategy:

 - How should we price our product to maximise lifetime value?

-- How do we identify different user segments that let us personalise the experience?
+- How do we identify different user segments that let us personalize the experience?